I. Introduction and Context

 VII.
 Evaluation of Trainees and the Training Program

 The tool for measuring a Resident’s achievement of the core competencies is assessed by satisfactory scores achieved on the Core Competency Scales used by supervisors in assessing their Residents.
-All of the Residents’ supervisors fill out the evaluation form every four months.
+All of the Residents’ supervisors fill out the evaluation form every six months.
 Training in utilizing that instrument is provided on a yearly basis so that uniformity in a Residents ratings are consistently done across areas of emphasis and are a valid indicator of a person’s achievement of those goals.
-Moreover, these issues are discussed on a quarterly basis in the supervisory meetings set up by the Director of Training.
+Moreover, these issues are discussed on a monthly basis in the supervisory meetings set up by the Director of Training.

 The Core Competencies are assessed by the Core Competency Scale that utilizes the following: